howl-editor/howl/site/source/getit.md

 make PREFIX=~/.local
 make PREFIX=~/.local install
 ```

-**If you are using Windows, make sure you run the build commands inside MSYS2's
-MinGW32 shell, NOT the standard MSYS2 shell or the MinGW64 shell.** Using the
-wrong shell may result in very bizarre build errors.
-If you find you began the
-build in the wrong shell, make sure you run `make clean`, otherwise the build
-may still fail.

 *NB: If you install to a non-standard location, your desktop environment might
 not pick up on the fact that Howl is installed, and the application icon will